The property

 For the first time in more than 30 years this unique part of Waiheke Island is on the market; allowing for new energy, capital and ideas to be added to the conservation and regeneration process.

-Thousands of native plants and shrubs have been planted in addition to the natural regeneration; beginning in 1993 when the block was retired from animal grazing, and roaming feral goats were eradicated.
+Thousands of native plants and shrubs have been planted in addition to the natural regeneration; beginning in 1993 when the block was retired from animal grazing.

 Outstanding primary and secondary regrowth has enabled the block to maintain its core natural character and landscape values.